ansys/ansys-sphinx-theme/doc/source/user_guide/extensions.rst

 Installation
 ~~~~~~~~~~~~

-To use the ansys-sphinx-theme linkcode extension, you need to add it to the Sphinx configuration:
+To use the ``ansys-sphinx-theme`` linkcode extension, you need to add it to the Sphinx configuration:

-1. Add the following line in the ``conf.py`` file:
+#.
+Add the following line in the ``conf.py`` file:
    .. code-block:: python

       extensions = ["ansys_sphinx_theme.extension.linkcode"]